 Kingdom of Kent

 The Kingdom of Kent is located in Northeastern Aldi, and is the largest independent kingdom on the continent, both in terms of landmass and population.
 Kent is a Constitutional Monarchy, where power is wielded by a monarch, but is checked by the senate and their chosen executive representative, the President.
 Currently, Kent is ruled by Regent-King Zane Galbraith, who has taken governance responsibilities for Queen Christina who remains in a coma.
 The office of President remains vacant with the declaration of emergency powers, whose responsibilities now fall on the regent’s shoulders.
+The capital of Kent is the city of Coneria which sits at the edge of the Conerian Penninsula on the the Rhotanir Sea.
 Kent boasts the largest standing army in Aldi, as well as an abundance of natural resources.

 During the first few centuries of rule, Kent became synonymous with Terran aggression, conquering neighboring land and fledgling states.
 Additionally, native Aldans were all but driven from Kentian lands, and pushed further west into the area currently known as Lefein.
 To this day, a fair number of Kent’s population remain pure Terran, although a majority have at least a small amount of Aldan blood in them.